SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/manuscript.md

 CLR\left(n_j\right) = \left[ \ln\frac{x_{ij}}{g(x_j)}, ..., \ln\frac{x_{S_Tj}}{g(x_j)}\right]
 $$

 where $x_{ij}$ was the number of sequences observed for OTU $i$ in sample $j$ and $g()$ was the geometric mean, $x_j$ was the count of the $S_T$ OTUs in sample $j$.
 Because the geometric mean is zero if any OTU is absent from a sample, the CLR is undefined when there are unobserved OTUs in a sample.
 To overcome this problem, I attempted a four approaches.
-The first, Zero CLR, imputed the value of the zeroes based on the observed data using the zCompositions (v.`r package_version("zCompositions")`) R package [@Palarea2015].
+The first, Zero CLR, imputed the value of the zeroes based on the observed data using the zCompositions (v.1.4.0.1) R package [@Palarea2015].
 The second, One CLR, added a pseudo-count of 1 to the abundance of all OTUs [@Paulson2013; @Lin2020].
 The third, Nudge CLR, added a pseudo-count of 1 divided by the total number of sequences in a sample to each OTU in the sample [@Costea2014; @Lin2020].
 The final approach, Robust CLR, removed unobserved OTUs prior to calculating the CLR [@Martino2019].

 **Analysis of sequencing coverage.** To assess the level of sequencing coverage I calculated Good's coverage ($C_{Good}$) using mothur: